AGENDA FOR NEXT SHAN MEETING

 - We realise there is a lot we cannot do to help the homeless but there are some things we can do, and it is this we try to focus on.

-- Check below how to contact us and, if you wish to be kept informed, do request to be added to our regular emailings.
+- Check below how to contact us and, if you wish to be kept informed, do request to be added to our regular (typically once a month) emailings.

 DATES OF FUTURE SHAN MEETINGS

-Unless otherwise specified, all meetings will be held at The Plaza Centre (600 Southchurch Road, SS1 2PT) and will be between 11am and 12.45pm, normally Tuesday – changes will be notified well in advance.
+IN NORMAL CIRCUMSTANCES: Unless otherwise specified, all meetings will be held at The Plaza Centre (600 Southchurch Road, SS1 2PT) and will be between 11am and 1pm, normally Tuesday – changes will be notified well in advance.
 We appreciate the hospitality and support of Southend Christian Fellowship for allowing us use of their facilities for free.
 Their centre operates a cafe, where food and drink may be purchased at a reasonable cost.
+They provide tea and coffee between 10.45 and 11.00 and up to 1400.

 These meetings are open to any with an interest in helping the homeless in Southend, and many of the key players that are involved with helping Southend’s homeless population and related matters do attend.
 It would be helpful if you could let us know if you plan to attend and also to raise anything you feel we could/should discuss.
 Those attending are invited to contribute but given the breadth and depth of topics discussed we request points be made succinctly and respectfully.
 We aim to invite “experts” in the field to attend our meetings when discussion relates to their area of expertise.